What activities are being organised for the 2025/26 school year?

 Adventure Club is a hiking/outdoor activity class brought to us by Adrian Nolan.
 For two hours, Adrian will work closely with the students to teach them survival skills and wilderness techniques.
 They will spend their time in Fern Hill building shelters, constructing bows, arrows, and slingshots, learning to safely build fires, and learn basic survival skills, all while practising a “leave no trace” attitude.
 For more information or to register for this course, please email us directly at eca@stepasideetns.ie

-ARTS & CRAFTS (Junior/Senior Infants)
+ARTS & CRAFTS (Jr/Sr Infants)

 Arts and Crafts for our Jr/Sr Infants is taught by parents and PAC members Emma McKenna and Laura Peters, each of whom runs their own craft businesses.
 Each week, the children will be encouraged to have fun with art and develop their motor and creative skills via various tasks.
 They will be crafting and creating in this active make-and-do class.

-ARTS & CRAFTS (1st-6th class)
+ARTS & CRAFTS (1st-6th)

 Arts & Crafts for the 1st-6th classes is led by 4th class teacher Shauna.
 This class will explore various media and learn new techniques each week, helping children tap into their creativity.
 The children will create a new piece of artwork each week.

-BOOK CLUB (1st-6th class)
+BOOK CLUB (1st-6th)

-CHESS CLUB (1st-6th class)
+CHESS CLUB (1st-6th)

 Chess Club is led by teachers Eve (Sr. Infants) and Niamh (Jr. Infants).
 The children will learn basic rules and strategies while practicing their skills each week.